Washington-University/HCPpipelines/README.md

 1. Install the listed [prerequisites](#prerequisites) first.

-   * Ubuntu Installation Notes for FSL
+   * Installation Notes for FSL

-     * Once you have installed FSL, verify that you have a recent enough version of FSL by simply running the `$ fsl` command.
+     * Once you have installed FSL, verify that you have the correct version of FSL by simply running the `$ fsl` command.
 The FSL window that shows up should identify the version of FSL you are running in its title bar.